Matteljay/clipcommander/README.md

 for your system can be found via these links:

 - [Kivy](https://kivy.org/doc/stable/installation/installation.html) & [Pillow](https://python-pillow.org/)
 Version 1.10.1 with SDL2 window provider are required!
-(NOT 1.9 with PyGame) An updated Python Imaging Library is always recommended with a graphical Python program.
+(NOT 1.9 with PyGame).
+An updated Python Imaging Library is always recommended with a graphical Python program.

 - [pip3](https://github.com/pypa/pip) & [setuptools](https://github.com/pypa/setuptools)